 How philanthropy helped change the outcome

-Alicia is just one of many stories you will hear during the 2024 KTAR News and Arizona Sports Give-A-Thon for Phoenix Children's, presented by Valley Hyundai Dealers and Ak-Chin Indian Community.
+Alicia is just one of many stories you will hear during the 2026 KTAR News and Arizona Sports Give-A-Thon for Phoenix Children's.
 If you want to provide hope and healing to a patient like Alicia, commit to a $20 per month donation or a one-time gift of $240 or more.
 With your gift, a Phoenix Children's patient will receive a cuddly teddy bear in your name.